The Other Madisons (film): Synopsis

-The documentary documents the process by which an oral tradition preserves an important social record, both in spite of and in response to suppression and racism.
+The documentary examines the process by which an oral tradition preserves an important social record, both in spite of and in response to suppression and racism.
 The film follows Bettye Kearse, who traces her ancestry to Mandy, the family's first African ancestor enslaved on American soil and owned by President Madison's estate in Virginia, Montpelier.
-Author Bettye Kearse, narrates the extraordinary saga of her family, multiple generations descendants of slaves, and James Madison, president of the United States of America.
+Kearse narrates the saga of her family — multiple generations of descendants of both enslaved people and James Madison — examining how historical memory survives systemic suppression.

-The documentary serves as an extension of Bettye Kearse's award-winning book The Other Madisons: The Lost History of a President's Black Family.
-Kearse's genealogical work is contextualized through her research, encounters with cultural institutions, and explores the challenges faced by African American families in preserving their historical narratives.

 Production

-The Other Madisons was directed by Eduardo Montes-Bradley, who based his research on Bettye Kearse memories.
-The film was produced by Heritage Film Project.
-Montes-Bradley was awarded by the National Council on Public History for the project, with the "Outstanding Public History Project Award" as part of the parallel exhibit "The Mere Distinction of Colour" produced by James Madison's Montpelier.
+The Other Madisons was directed by Eduardo Montes-Bradley and produced by Heritage Film Project.
+Montes-Bradley received the "Outstanding Public History Project Award" from the National Council on Public History for the project, presented in connection with the parallel exhibit "The Mere Distinction of Colour" produced by James Madison's Montpelier.